-Riding with cold hands is miserable, but staying comfortable isn’t as simple as just wearing the heaviest gloves possible, you also need to make sure that you can grip the bars, use your gears and brakes properly and control your bike safely.
+Riding with cold hands is miserable, but staying comfortable isn’t as simple as just wearing the heaviest gloves possible.
+You need to make sure you can grip the bars, use your gears and brakes properly and control your bike safely.

 There’s no single choice that will work everywhere for everyone.
 So we’ve tested gloves from the big names that are designed for a range of winter conditions, from wet and mild through to dry and bitter.